Rigid Plastic Packaging Container (RPPC) Determination Tools

-- Work with the engineers within your company.
+- Work with the packaging engineers/designers within your company.

 The following may assist you in conducting your own measurement:

 Note: The identification of, or any resemblance to, particular companies, products, or materials listed on this webpage does not constitute endorsement by CalRecycle and is provided for informational purposes only.
-CalRecycle is distributing this information in an effort to increase public awareness and knowledge.
+CalRecycle is distributing this information to increase public awareness and knowledge.

 This page provides a brief overview and is not intended to provide a comprehensive list of legal requirements.
 Please refer to statute and regulations for a complete list of requirements.
 Users are encouraged to seek the assistance of legal counsel to comply with applicable state law based on their pertinent facts and circumstances.